by Richard Keyt, Arizona LLC and estate planning lawyer

 You Must Have a Death Plan

 Do you have a plan in place by which you pick who inherits your interest in the company or will the State of Arizona decide who inherits your membership interest in your Arizona LLC?
-If you have a plan that picks your heir(s) does it avoid probate or does the transfer on death happen automatically, which is what occurs when your membership interest is owned by a Trust or if you have signed a Transfer of Membership Interest Testament.
+If you have a plan that picks your heir(s) does it avoid probate or does the transfer on death happen automatically, which is what occurs when your membership interest is owned by a Trust?

-What You Must Do to Insure that When You Die Your Membership Interest Will be Inherited by the Person(s) You Chose as Quickly and Inexpensively as Possible
+What You Must Do to Ensure that When You Die Your Membership Interest Will be Inherited by the Person(s) You Chose as Quickly and Inexpensively as Possible

 If you own a membership interest in one or more Arizona LLCs and want to protect your loved ones from the major problems caused by the failure to plan for your death, do your loved ones a favor and adopt one of the following death plans:

-3. Most Expensive, but Best All Encompassing Solution: Create a Trust that holds all of your assets, including all membership interests in LLCs.
-Pros: Not only does a Trust avoid probate and provide for the disposition of all of your assets, it can provide for the management of your assets if you are alive, but unable to manage your affairs.
-A well drafted Trust can also provide lifetime asset protection for your loved ones who inherit your property.
+2. Create a Trust that holds all of your assets, including all membership interests in LLCs.
+Pros: Not only does a Trust avoid probate and provide for the disposition of all of your assets, it can provide for the management of your assets if you are alive but unable to manage your affairs.
+A well-drafted Trust can also provide lifetime asset protection for your loved ones who inherit your property.
 Limitations: You must name one or more people or institutions to act as successor trustee if you become incapacitated or die.
-The Trust is the best solution to passing your assets to your loved ones with the least hassle and expense, but of these three solutions, it is the most expensive.
-I charge $1,500 for prepare a basic Revocable Living Trust, but if I also prepare all the other documents for a complete estate plan, the cost for the Trust decreased by $500.
+A Trust is the best solution to passing your assets to your loved ones with the least hassle and expense, but of these three solutions, it is the most expensive.

 To learn more about estate planning, I recommend you read my article called “Why You Need an Estate Plan to Protect Your Family and the High Cost of Procrastination and Neglect.”
 Another informative article of mine is called “Arizona Estate Planning FAQ.”